Westinghouse AP1000 Banner

 Solutions

-• Hatch was retained to provide engineering and design services to assist in the development of construction drawings for the containment and auxiliary buildings.
+• Retained to provide engineering and design services to assist in the development of construction drawings for the containment and auxiliary buildings.

-• Hatch also provided a team of engineers to perform finite element analyses of key structural floor and modules.
+• Provided a team of engineers to perform finite element analyses of key structural floor and modules.

 Highlights

-• Hatch’s services included 3D PDS modeling and 2D CAD services.
+• Services included 3D PDS modeling and 2D CAD services.

-• Designs reviewed for safety, operability and maintainability, even though Hatch has no direct site involvement.
+• Designs reviewed for safety, operability and maintainability, even with no direct site involvement.

 • Staff assigned in Westinghouse’s office and Hatch’s Pittsburgh office.